unimelb/unimelb-design-system/templates/components/accordion/00_overview.md

 ## When to use this component

 Accordians are an efficient way of grouping and communicating multiple pieces of contextually related information.
+They display a large amount of content in a small amount of space.

 Accordians are recommended for use where the following critiera are met: